TheCarsonWest/TheCarsonWest.github.io/test/content/protonation and deprotonation.md

 A larger  $ K_b $  value indicates a stronger base.

 ###  $ K_w $  and the relationship between  $ K_a $  and  $ K_b $
-For a conjugate acid-base pair, the product of their dissociation constants is equal to the [Ionic product of water Kw](./../ionic-product-of-water-kw/).
+For a conjugate acid-base pair, the product of their dissociation constants is equal to the [[Ionic product of water Kw]].

  $$ K_a \times K_b = K_w = 1.0 \times 10^{-14} \text{ at } 25^\circ C $$
 ## Factors Affecting Protonation/Deprotonation